 Elder Gerrit W. Gong was sustained as a member of the Quorum of the Twelve Apostles of The Church of Jesus Christ of Latter-day Saints on March 31, 2018.
 He had served as a General Authority Seventy from April 3, 2010 until the time of his call to the Twelve.
 He was named a member of the Presidency of the Seventy on October 6, 2015.
 From 2011 to 2015, Elder Gong was a member of the Asia Area Presidency, headquartered in Hong Kong, and concluded that service as the Area President.

-Elder Gong has served in numerous Church callings, including full-time missionary in the Taiwan Taipei Mission, high councilor, high priests group leader, stake Sunday School president, seminary teacher, bishop, stake mission president, stake president and Area Seventy.
+Elder Gong has served in numerous Church callings, including full-time missionary, seminary teacher, bishop, stake mission president, stake president and Area Seventy.

-Gerrit Walter Gong was born in Redwood City, California on December 23, 1953.
+Gerrit Walter Gong was born in Redwood City, California, in 1953.
 He married Susan Lindsay in January 1980.
 They are the parents of four children and three grandchildren.